besimgurbuz/mat-table-filter/libs/mat-table-filter/README.md

 # ng-mat-table-filter

-This library adds MatSort like filter functionality to [MatTable component](https://material.angular.io/components/table/overview).
+This library adds MatSort like column based filter functionality to [Angular Material MatTable component](https://material.angular.io/components/table/overview).
-Add filtering functionality to column definition you want by simply adding `mat-table-filter-header` just like `mat-sort-header`

 ## How to use